 We occasionally find meaningful differences in measurement quality due to differences in item formats (e.g., evidence that having just three response options in single rating scales is markedly insufficient for accurately capturing attitudes and sentiments).
 However, often we find no significant differences in the context of UX research.
 The thing is, though—you just don’t know until you collect some data.

-While we collected data comparing numeric and slider scales, we also collected an independent set of data for the comparison of five-point numeric and five-star graphic scales similar to Amazon’s rating scale: 335 participants sampled from a US panel agency rated streaming entertainment services such as Netflix, HBO Now, Amazon Prime Video, Hulu, and Disney+ in May–June 2020.
+While we collected data comparing numeric and slider scales, we also collected an independent set of data for the comparison of five-point numeric and five-star graphic scales similar to Amazon’s rating scale: 335 participants sampled from a US panel agency rated streaming entertainment services such as Netflix, HBO Now, Amazon Prime Video, Hulu, and Disney+ in May–June 2020 (for more information see our article and downloadable report).
 Due to both formats having five response options, we expected the results to be at least as close as those we found comparing numeric and slider scales, but that isn’t quite what happened.